-For safety and integrity, each and every component of the scaffold should be checked properly before using.
+For safety and integrity, each and every component of the scaffold should be checked properly before use.

-Standards are the vertical member which are embedded into the ground for the support of scaffolding.
+Standards are the vertical member which is embedded into the ground for the support of scaffolding.
 These vertical members are spaced at 2.4 – 3.0 m.

 Bracing members are tied diagonally to stiffen the scaffolding.
-Braces are the poles tied by ropes.
+Braces are poles tied by ropes.

 These are the horizontal platform used by masons to support workmen and material.
 These are supported on the putlogs.

 This is a rail, provided like a ledger, at the working level.